GoogleCloudPlatform/app-gradle-plugin/USER_GUIDE.md

 # User Guide

 ## Applying the Plugin
-Include the plugin jar in your buildscript classpath and apply the appropriate standard or flexible plugin:
+Include the plugin jar in your buildscript classpath and apply the appropriate Standard or Flexible plugin:

 ```groovy
 buildscript {